jqzhappyhours/pole-shape-classifier/README.md

 # Pole Shape Classifier

 A Streamlit app that analyses pole dance videos and labels each second with the performer's current shape, using MediaPipe pose landmarks and a gradient boosting classifier.
+Visit the app at: https://pole-shape-classifier.streamlit.app

 **Recognised shapes:** `airwalk` · `climb` · `inside_leg_hang` · `invert` · `outside_leg_hang` · `pencil`